A robust and adaptive MPC formulation for Gaussian process models: Introduction

-To ensure recursive feasibility and constraint satisfaction despite model mismatch and online model updates, modern robust~\cite{singh2023robust,zhao2022tube,kohler2020computationally,kohler2021robust,lopez2019adaptive,rakovic2022homothetic,sasfi2023RAMPC} and robust adaptive~\cite{lopez2019adaptive,kohler2021robust,sasfi2023RAMPC} MPC approaches could, in principle, be used.
-However, due to the non-parametric nature of GPs, a direct application of these approaches is not straightforward, see discussion in Sections~\ref{subsec:RMPC_theoritcal_properties} and \ref{subsec:RAMPC_theoretical_properties} later for details.
+To ensure recursive feasibility and constraint satisfaction despite model mismatch and online model updates, modern robust~\cite{zhao2022tube,kohler2020computationally,rakovic2022homothetic,sasfi2023RAMPC} and robust adaptive~\cite{lopez2019adaptive,kohler2021robust,sasfi2023RAMPC} MPC approaches have been proposed for parametric uncertainties.
+To model a larger class of uncertain dynamics, it is desirable to expand such approaches to non-parametric models, like GPs.
+However, it is not straightforward to extend the required monotonicity properties to non-parametric settings, see discussion in Sections~\ref{sec:RMPC_algorithms_theoretical_properties} and \ref{subsec:RAMPC_theoretical_properties} later for details.
 Overall, a computationally efficient GP-MPC that ensures safe operation while learning the dynamics online is currently not available.